yumh1/AgentNetworkProtocol/blogs/Comparison-of-MCP-and-ANP-What-Kind-of-Communication-Protocol-Do-Agents-Need.md

 ## Common Questions

-Regarding the relationship with MCP, several questions are frequently asked:
+Regarding the relationship with MCP, there are often a few questions:
+- Why create ANP after MCP already exists: When we started, MCP had not been released.
+Strictly speaking, we should be the first open-source communication protocol for agents, and we released earlier.
-- Why develop ANP after MCP was released: Because we have different views on the future.
+- Why continue with ANP after MCP was released: Because we have a different vision for the future.